yimikao/wicked-k8s/tasks/11.extend-kubernetes/2.custom-resources/1.custom-resource-definitions/ex.md

 # Extend the Kubernetes API with CustomResourceDefinitions

+And indeed, in Kubernetes, one can easily register custom resources.
+The procedure is fully dynamic and doesn't require restarting or updating the API server.

+How such a custom resource can be added?
+Well, again, it's Kubernetes!
+Of course, by interacting with another, already existing resource!
+There is a special API resource called CustomResourceDefinition (CRD):

+`The CustomResourceDefinition API resource allows you to define custom resources.
+Defining a CRD object creates a new custom resource with a name and schema that you specify.

+Custom Resource Definition is a resource (with it's own endpoint) already added to kubernetes You use it to define a new resource which will then also be given an endpoint `

 This page shows how to install a [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) into the Kubernetes API by creating a [CustomResourceDefinition](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.25/#customresourcedefinition-v1-apiextensions-k8s-io).

 # TOC